-After 4 years of Emergency Medicine he transferred to eye surgery and later graduated from Sydney Eye Hospital.
-He was appointed as the Professorial Senior Registrar in his final year at Sydney Eye Hospital and worked with the Sydney University Department of Ophthalmology which deals with complex eye disease.
+After four years of emergency medicine he transferred to ophthalmic surgery and later graduated from Sydney Eye Hospital.
+In his final year he was appointed as the Professorial Senior Registrar and worked with the Sydney University Department of Ophthalmology which deals with complex eye disease.

 He was awarded the Sir Norman Rose travelling scholarship and to gain further post Fellowship surgical experience he moved to England where he underwent a Corneal and Cataract Surgery Fellowship at the Bristol Eye Hospital.
 In recognition of his high level of training to an international standard, the Royal British College of Ophthalmology granted him dual registration as a specialist eye surgeon in both Britain and Australia.